Conditions of Financial Aid Offer

 Direct Subsidized Loan: Loans offered to eligible students with demonstrated financial need.
-The Department of Education will pay the interest on the loan while the student is enrolled at least half-time, during grace period, and during deferment period.
+The Department of Education pays the interest on the loan while the student is enrolled at least half-time, during grace period, and during deferment period.

 Direct Unsubsidized Loan: Loans offered to eligible students but demonstrated need is not required.
-The student will be responsible for paying the interest on the loan starting at the time of disbursement and during all periods.
+The student is responsible for paying the accrued interest on the loan starting at the time of disbursement and during all periods.